 Federal Supplemental Educational Opportunity Grants: The Supplemental Educational Opportunity Grant (SEOG) is one of the three federal campus-based programs in which funds are allocated to colleges.
 Grants are awarded on the basis of the student's need and the amount of funds available.
-Eligible undergraduate students must be U.S. citizens or permanent residents who do not hold a baccalaureate degree and who demonstrate exceptional financial need, comply with Selective Service registration requirements, and maintain satisfactory college academic performance.
+Eligible undergraduate students must be U.S. citizens or permanent residents who do not hold a baccalaureate degree and who demonstrate exceptional financial need and maintain satisfactory academic performance.
 Students apply for this grant each year by submitting the FAFSA.